Skip to content

 2. Cathedral Rock

-Best for: Sunset views
+Best for: Sunset views and Sedona vortex energy

-Cathedral Rock is magical.
-Best of all, it's easy and fun to get to, with a bit of rock scrambling on the way up.
-We went twice and explored different parts at the peak.
-The first time, we turned left, leading to the vortex.
-A vortex is an area of concentrated energy, for which Sedona is well-known.
-Some claim that it helps to cleanse their spirit, while others feel a sense of clarity when they enter a vortex.
-Either way, you can't deny an overwhelming feeling of awe at this spot.
-The second time we went to Cathedral Rock, we turned right and watched the sunset at the classic viewpoint near the edge of the cliff.
-At golden hour, the area glows.
-It's a beautiful and quintessential Sedona experience.
+Cathedral Rock is magical and easily one of the best sunset hikes in Arizona.
+Best of all, it's relatively easy and fun to get to, with a short trail and sections of rock scrambling on the way up.
+We hiked Cathedral Rock twice and explored different viewpoints each time.
+The first time, we turned left at the top, leading to the vortex site.
+A vortex is an area of concentrated spiritual energy, for which Sedona is well-known.
+Some visitors report feeling a sense of clarity or renewed energy when they enter a vortex.
+Whether you believe in vortexes or not, you can't deny an overwhelming feeling of awe at this spot.

 Distance: 1.2 miles round trip | Duration: 1 to 2 hours | Difficulty: Easy